 - House Bake Off

 - House Drama

-In addition, every student must also compete in various House Sports Competitions within PE and Games lessons and also in Sports Day in the Summer.
+In addition, every student must also compete in various house sports competitions within PE and games lessons and also in at least one event during Sports Day in the Summer.

 Each House also competes for the House Point Cup at the end of each term and most importantly at the end of each academic year.
 Students can contribute to their House’s success by earning House Points within lessons for their effort and achievement.
 Additionally, they can earn House Points outside of lessons by contributing to the wider life of the school at school events or school run clubs and showing their commitment to the school in general.